MeekiePlayz/MeekTortoise/README.md

 - 👋 Hi, I’m @MeekTortoise
 - 👀 I’m interested in cars and games
-- 🌱 I’m currently learning to code roblox games
+- 🌱 I’m currently learning to code discord.js in autocode
-- 💞️ I’m looking to collaborate on roblox games
+- 💞️ I’m looking to collaborate on javascript in autocode
-- 📫 How to reach me join my discord: https://discord.gg/uKFeVc6h nd send an message to alex
+- 📫 How to reach me join my discord: https://dsc.gg/MeekTortoise

 <!---
 MeekTortoise/MeekTortoise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.